Drone Anatomy

 FPV University (YouTube)

-Videos covering basics, including flight controller setup 8.
+Videos covering basics, including flight controller setup 8arrow-up-right.

 (Search "FPV University" on YouTube)